emmaC11/brick-by-brick/README.md

 * I kept a onenote notebook to log all notes from CI content, links etc associated with PP5.
 This help me keep track of what resources I used, masterclass notes & bugs tracked throughout the development cycle.
 ![image](https://github.com/emmaC11/Dev-Connect/assets/83119583/3b005012-2228-4e2d-802d-eb2baf6f70b7)

+# **Deployment**
+## Project Creation
+This project was created using Gitpod, Gitpod provides prebuilt development environments with a variety of IDEs.

+To use Gitpod, install the Gitpod extension on either Firefox or Chrome.
+When the extension is installed, it adds a green Gitpod button to Github, where we can click to create a workspace in Gitpod.

+For this project, I used the Visual Studio IDE.
+I used the prebuilt environment provided by [Code Institue](https://github.com/Code-Institute-Org/gitpod-full-template) to start this project.
+I clicked the 'use this template' button and named my repository 'brick-by-brick'.
+I then created a Gitpod workspace by clicking the green gitpod button in my [brick-by-brick](https://github.com/emmaC11/brick-by-brick) repository.

+I used the following commands throughout the development of this project:
+* **python3 manage.py runserver**  - This command runs a local webserver to view the project.
+* **git add .** - This command adds all the changes that have been in the working directory to the staging area.
+Ready to be committed.
+* **git commit -m ""** - This command is used to write descriptive messages of what changes have been made to the code and commits the changes to the local repository.
+* **git push** - This command pushes all the committed changes to the Github repository.
+* **python3 manage.py migrate** - This command migrates any database model changes.
+* **pip3 freeze --local > requirements.txt** - This command updates requirements.txt file after any installations.

+## Heroku Deployment
+1. Open Heroku & create a free account.
+2. From the dashboard page, click the 'create new app' button.
+3. Create an app name, this must be unique & choose your region (either America or Europe).
+4. Go to [elephantsql.com](https://www.elephantsql.com/), login with GitHub and create a new instance.
+5. Copy the URL once the project instance has been created.
+This value can also be saved with as environment variable used to equal the `DATABASES` variable in `settings.py`.
+6. Install the `dj-database-url` package version 0.5.0 by using `pip3 install dj_database_url==0.5.0` to format the URL into one that Django can use, subsequently updating the `requirements.txt`.
+7. Create a cloudinary account.
+8. Copy the Cloudinary API URL from your dashboard.
+9. Make sure to make any migrations in the project, by typing `python3 manage.py makemigrations` followed by `python3 manage.py migrate` into the terminal.
+10. Ensure a `Procfile`, which contains `web: gunicorn [project_name].wsgi:application` is added to the project.
+11. Please ensure the above steps are completed before deplyment, the build will fail if these are not followed.
+12. Go back to Heroku and when the Project’s page opens up, go to the "settings" tab and scroll down to the “Config Vars” section.
+13. Enter the following key-valuen pairs in the “Config Vars” section:
+	* Key = `PORT` : Value = 8000
+	* Key = `SECRET_KEY` : Value = Django Secret Key value obtained from `settings.py`
+	* Key = `DATABASE_URL` : Value = ElephantSQL URL from point 5.
+	* Key = `CLOUDINARY_URL` : Value = Cloudinary API URL from your Cloudinary account in point 9.
+14. Go to the “Deploy” tab next and scroll down to the GitHub deployment method.
+15. Search for the suitable repository and then connect to it by selecting the “Connect” button.
+16. Scroll down to the bottom of the “Deploy” Page and select the type of deployment you want to conduct.
+If you opt to “Automatically Deploy”, it will deploy every time you push new code to your repository.
+Otherwise, you will have to manually deploy, by selecting the button at the bottom of the page.
+17. The application is now deployed!